Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/server-sdks/node.md

 ### 3. Initialize the SDK

 Initialize the SDK once when your application starts up to generate a singleton client instance.
-The initialize method should be called once per application lifecycle; do not initialize the SDK on every request.
+During initialization, the SDK does a network request to fetch experiment configurations, which it stores in memory.
+It's only necessary to initialize the SDK once per application lifecycle.

 The below code example shows how to initialize the SDK with the event logger from the previous section and your API key: